dreifadotapp/commons/README.md

 * [xunitpatterns.com](./docs/xunitpatterns.md)
 * TODO - complete this list !

+## Dependencies

+As with everything in [Dreifa dot App](https://dreifa.app), this library has minimal dependencies:

+* Kotlin 1.5
+* Java 11

 ## Adding as a dependency

 Maven jars are deployed using [JitPack](https://jitpack.io/).